Political Messages in Congolese Music of the Mobutu Era – Congolese Archive Holdings at the African Music Archives (AMA)

 6ad8baca 25d8 4922 acd7 429d1fd68500

-Linguistic analysis: Decoding hidden counter-hegemonic messages in the texts
+Linguistic analysis: decoding hidden counter-hegemonic messages in the texts

 Dr. Lisa Marie Roemer